aniketbaliyan/flatbuffer/README.md

 Welcome to flatbuffer encoder and decoder
 The repo contains a flatbuffer encoder in python and decoder in c++

-recuirements to generate a flatbuffer encoded message with python repo
+Recuirements to generate a flatbuffer encoded message with python repo
 1 -> make sure you have flatc installed in your comp as per flatbuffer repo
 2 -> install python flatbuffer package present in flatbuffer repo